4thline/cling/README.md

 Building Cling
 ---------------------

-* Install Maven 3.1.1 or newer.
+* Install Maven 3.2.3 or newer.

 * Install the Android SDK and set the ANDROID_HOME environment variable to the SDK install directory.

-* Copy the Android SDK's Maven extras `$ANDROID_HOME/extras/android/m2repository` to your local Maven repository `~/.m2`.

 * Clone the Cling source: